Law of Mexico: Sources

-The hierarchy of sources of law can be viewed as the Constitution, legislation, regulations, and then custom.
-Alternatively, the hierarchy can be viewed as the Constitution, treaties, statutes, codes, doctrine, custom, and then general principles of law.
+The hierarchy of sources of law can be viewed as the constitution, legislation, regulations, and then custom.
+Alternatively, the hierarchy can be viewed as the constitution, treaties, statutes, codes, doctrine, custom, and then general principles of law.

 Federal Constitution

 The Constitution of Mexico is the fundamental law (ley fundamental).

 Legislation

-Congress creates legislation in the form of regulatory laws (leyes reglamentarias) that implement the Constitution, organic acts (leyes orgánicas) that implement the organization, powers, and functions of governmental agencies, and ordinary laws (leyes ordinarias).
+Congress creates legislation in the form of regulatory laws (leyes reglamentarias) that implement the constitution, organic acts (leyes orgánicas) that implement the organization, powers, and functions of governmental agencies, and ordinary laws (leyes ordinarias).
 They are published in the Official Journal of the Federation (Diario Oficial de la Federación, DOF).

 Regulations

-The President of Mexico creates regulations (reglamentos) for the purpose of interpreting, clarifying, expanding or supplementing the language of legislative enactments.
+The President of Mexico creates regulations (reglamentos) for the purpose of interpreting, clarifying, expanding, or supplementing the language of legislative enactments.
 They are published in the Official Journal of the Federation (Diario Oficial de la Federación, DOF).

 Case law

 Mexico utilizes a form of jurisprudence constante.
 The decisions of the Supreme Court are binding on lower courts as jurisprudencias only upon five consecutive and uninterrupted decisions (ejecutorias) approved by at least eight justices when in plenary sessions (en banc) or by at least four justices when in chambers.
-The decisions of the Collegiate Circuit Courts are jurisprudencias provided they are based upon five consecutive and uninterrupted decisions approved by unanimity of votes of the magistrates who compose each collegiate court.
+The decisions of the Collegiate Circuit Courts are jurisprudencias provided they are based upon five consecutive and uninterrupted decisions approved by the unanimous votes of the magistrates who compose each collegiate court.
 Decisions are distilled into theses (tesis), of which the tesis jurisprudencial are binding (jurisprudencia obligatoria), the tesis aisladas are not binding, and the tesis sobresalientes are theses of note which are not binding but have persuasive value.

 Such decisions are published in the Federal Judicial Weekly (Semanario Judicial de la Federación) through its gazette (Gaceta del Semanario Judicial de la Federación).
 Complete decisions are rarely published in the Semanario, though it is not unheard of if the Supreme Court, a collegiate circuit court, or the General Coordinator of Compilation and Systematization of Theses (Coordinación General de Compilación y Sistematización de Tesis) deems they should be published; instead, it mainly includes tesis de jurisprudencia or tesis aisladas.
 Moreover, theses that have acquired the character of binding criteria (tesis de jurisprudencia) are published every year in an appendix to the Semanario.

 In some jurisdictions, there may also exist executive administrative courts, which are not bound by these jurisprudencias.